 - How much will it cost?

 Asking questions when contacting a hypnotherapist is important as it enables you to get a better idea of who they are and how they work.
 To give yourself the best chance of success, you need to feel comfortable with the therapist and able to talk to them.
 They should be open, trustworthy and you should feel at ease.
 It is also important to remember that hypnotherapy is very much a two-way process in which your participation and motivation are essential.
 Hypnotherapy isn't something that is done to you, it is done with you.

 If you haven't experienced hypnosis before or if you have any questions about hypnotherapy, these are usually covered in your first session.
 However, if you have any concerns or questions about hypnotherapy, any potential therapist should also be happy to briefly answer your questions either on the phone or via email.

 Training and qualifications

 At present in the UK, there are no statutory training requirements for hypnotherapists.
 This means that there is a wide variety of training courses available, from online or distance learning courses to comprehensive taught programmes which include a combination of coursework and practical training along with supervision and formal assessment.
-Most of the larger professional hypnotherapy organisations require their members to have undertaken a course which includes a specified number of taught hours along with a combination of both theory and practical training and many of the established training organisations run diploma courses which satisfy the training requirements of the professional organisations.
+Most of the larger professional hypnotherapy organisations require their members to have undertaken a course that includes a specified number of taught hours along with a combination of both theory and practical training and many of the established training organisations run diploma courses which satisfies the training requirements of the professional organisations.
 Titles for professional diplomas can include Diploma in Hypnotherapy, Diploma in Clinical Hypnosis, Diploma in Clinical Hypnotherapy and Diploma in Therapeutic Hypnosis.